-The respondent panel comprises of any top-tier BHC (other than a foreign banking organization), that has $50 billion or more in total consolidated assets, as determined based on: (i) the average of the BHC's total consolidated assets in the four most recent quarters as reported quarterly on the BHC's Consolidated Financial Statements for Bank Holding Companies (FR Y-9C) (OMB No. 7100-0128); or (ii) the average of the BHC's total consolidated assets in the most recent consecutive quarters as reported quarterly on the BHC's FR Y-9Cs, if the BHC has not filed an FR Y-9C for each of the most recent four quarters."
+The respondent panel is comprised of any top-tier BHC or IHC that has $50 billion or more in total consolidated assets as determined based on: (i) the average of the firm's total consolidated assets in the four most recent quarters as reported quarterly on the Consolidated Financial Statements for Bank Holding Companies (FR Y-9C) (OMB No. 7100-0128); or (ii) the average of the firm's total consolidated assets in the most recent consecutive quarters as reported quarterly on the FR Y-9Cs, if the firm has not filed an FR Y-9C for each of the most recent four quarters.
 Participation is mandatory.

 The annual schedules are reported as of December 31 each year.
 Certain schedules are semi-annual and also reported as of June 30 each year, including the Summary, Scenario, and Retail Repurchase Exposures schedules.
 For the annual Trading and Counterparty worksheets (contained in the Summary schedule), the data will be as of a specified date in the first quarter.

 The Federal Reserve publishes a summary of results from the latest supervisory stress tests conducted as part of the Dodd-Frank Act and the related results from the Comprehensive Capital Analysis and Review (CCAR).
 The instructions, scenarios, and further information regarding the Dodd-Frank Act stress tests and CCAR are available on the Federal Reserve's website.